-- Do your due diligence and always double-check numbers and totals before requesting authorization for a transaction.
+- Do your due diligence and always double-check numbers and totals before requesting authorization for a transaction to ensure that their is no billing error.
 Pay close attention to the details when entering handwritten data.

 - Bring your outgoing transaction management staff up to speed with order fulfillment best practices to avoid unnecessary human errors.

 - If you must alter a completed transaction, ensure that you received the cardholder's express consent.